cepthomas/c_modular/README.md

 - `pnut.h` is the unit test framework.

 ## Build
-There are two bodies of code here, the application source, and the test executable.
+There are two bodies of code here, the application library, and a test executable.

-The former is a pure C99 application which should compile anywhere, even minimal embedded systems.
-The test is a C++ application so we can use higher level constructs to create code that executes the pure C application.
+The former is pure C99 which should compile anywhere, even for minimal embedded systems.

+If you want to use the latter, it requires [c_bag_of_tricks](https://github.com/cepthomas/c_bag_of_tricks) at the same level as this project.
+Maybe I'll make it a submodule some time.

-A VS Code workspace using mingw and CMake is supplied.
-Your PATH needs to include this path.
+Also a VS Code workspace using mingw and CMake is supplied.